Hide Sidebar

 Publication: Report

 Coastal and Marine Tourism (CMT), as part of the oceans economy, offers significant development opportunities that can contribute to job creation and sustainability.
-However, that there are limited national and international best practices to assess the economic impacts of CMT.
-Furthermore, there are no specific accepted Show more
+However, a desktop study funded by the National Department of Tourism (NDT) revealed that there are limited national and international best practices to assess the Show more

 The planning, development and management of tourism resources, facilities & activities in municipalities in two (2) provinces in South Africa